Pagure/pagure/doc/install.rst

 The ``pagure-ev`` package contains the eventsource server.

+The ``pagure-webhook`` package contains the web-hook server.

-..note:: The last two packages are optional, pagure would work fine without
+..note:: The last three packages are optional, pagure would work fine without
         them.

 * From the sources